OpenPegasus/OpenPegasusDocker/README.md

 This will lint the Dockerfile and then build the basic image provided no linting errors were found.

 This image will contain the make file Makefile_wbem-build (renamed to Makefile) which is the file that defines the download.

-The WBEM Build makefile supports the following targets.
+The WBEM Build makefile supports the following targets and a number of subtargets that are listed with Makefile help

 NOTE: The lint will only occur if the docker lint tool  is installed.